 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment province to ensure the effectiveness of COVID-19 infection controls.
-May 1 • • • • Announced a temporary curfew in Stung Treng province until May 14, 2021.
+May 1 • • • • Announced temporary curfew in Stung Treng province until May 14, 2021.
 May 2 • • • • Announced that all people who enter into Svay Rieng must test for COVID-19.
 May 3 • Announced the allocation of USD 550,000 to support the quarantine centers in 24 provinces. • • Announced that the lockdown in Phnom Penh and Takhmao will be lifted from May 5, 2021.
 May 5 • • • • Announced that all people who enter into Phnom Penh from a Red Zone in the provinces must test for COVID-19 and quarantine for 14 days.
-Announced the revocation of the quarantine requirement for people who enter Sihanoukville on flights from Phnom Penh and Siem Reap.
+Announced revocation of the quarantine requirement for people who enter Sihanoukville on flights from Phnom Penh and Siem Reap.
 May 6 • • • • Announced that all people who enter into Siem Reap must test for COVID-19 and quarantine for 14 days.
-May 7 • • • • Announced the temporary closure of all markets in Phnom Penh until May 14, 2021.
-May 8 • • • • Announced the extension of temporary lockdowns in Siem Reap Province for another two weeks, until May 21, 2021.
-May 9 • • • • Announced the extension of a temporary suspension on the sale of alcohol in Phnom Penh for another two weeks until May 22, 2021.
-May 11 • Announced Post-lockdown Cash Assistance Program and Social Assistance Program for families earning between USD 40 and USD 75 per month and living in Red Zones in Phnom Penh, Kandal province's Takhmao City and Sihanoukville, to subsidize food, clean water, and electricity, starting from June 2021. • • • May 13 • • • Announced the extension of a temporary suspension on the sale of alcohol in Siem Reap Province for another two weeks, until May 26, 2021.
-Announced the extension of a temporary suspension on the sale of alcohol in Kandal Province for another one week, until May 19, 2021.
-Announced the extension of a temporary capital-wide curfew and lockdowns in Red Zones in Phnom Penh for another one week, until May 19, 2021.
-May 14 • • • • Announced extension of a temporary suspension on the sale of alcohol in Preah Sihanouk Province for another two weeks, until May 27, 2021.
+May 7 • • • • Announced temporary closure of all markets in Phnom Penh until May 14, 2021.
+May 8 • • • • Announced extension of the temporary lockdowns in Siem Reap Province for another two weeks, until May 21, 2021.
+May 9 • • • • Announced extension of the temporary suspension on the sale of alcohol in Phnom Penh for another two weeks until May 22, 2021.
+May 11 • Announced Post-lockdown Cash Assistance Program and Social Assistance Program for families earning between USD 40 and USD 75 per month and living in Red Zones in Phnom Penh, Kandal province's Takhmao City and Sihanoukville, to subsidize food, clean water, and electricity, starting from June 2021. • • • May 13 • • • • Announced extension of the temporary suspension on the sale of alcohol in Siem Reap Province for another two weeks, until May 26, 2021.
+Announced extension of the temporary suspension on the sale of alcohol in Kandal Province for another one week, until May 19, 2021.
+Announced extension of the temporary capital-wide curfew and lockdowns in Red Zones in Phnom Penh for another one week, until May 19, 2021.
+May 14 • • • • Announced extension of the temporary suspension on the sale of alcohol in Preah Sihanouk Province for another two weeks, until May 27, 2021.